-(3) That meet at least one of the following criteria: (1) Area listed to appendix D of 40 CFR part 122 on either Table II (organic priority pollutants), Table III (certain metals, cyanides, and phenols) or Table V (certain toxic pollutants and hazardous substances); (ii) Are listed as a hazardous substance pursuant to Section 311 (b)(2)(A) of the CWA at 40 CFR 116.; or (iii) are pollutants for which EPA has published acute or chronic
+(3) Meet at least one of the following criteria: (1) Area listed to appendix D of 40 CFR part 122 on either Table II (organic priority pollutants), Table III (certain metals, cyanides, and phenols) or Table V (certain toxic pollutants and hazardous substances); (ii) Are listed as a hazardous substance pursuant to Section 311 (b)(2)(A) of the CWA at 40 CFR Part 116.; or (iii) are pollutants for which EPA has published acute or chronic water quality criteria.

-"Significant materials" includes, but is not limited to: raw materials; fuels; materials such as solvents, detergents, and plastic pellets; finished materials such as metallic products; raw materials used in food processing or production; hazardous substances designated under Section 101(14) of CERCLA; any chemical the facility is required to report pursuant to Section 313 of III of SARA; fertilizers; pesticides; and waste products such as ashes, slag and sludge that have the potential to be released with stormwater discharges.
+s) "Significant materials" includes, but is not limited to: raw materials; fuels; materials such as solvents, detergents, and plastic pellets; finished materials such as metallic products; raw materials used in food processing or production; hazardous substances designated under Section 101(14) of CERCLA; any chemical the facility is required to report pursuant to Section 313 of III of SARA; fertilizers; pesticides; and waste products such as ashes, slag and sludge that have the potential to be released with stormwater discharges.

-"Site Registration Application Form" means the form(s) designed by the Director for the purpose of making application for coverage under a general permit.
-"Significant spills" includes, but is not limited to: releases of oil or hazardous substances in excess of reportable u) quantities under section 311 of the CWA (see 40 CFR 110.10 and CFR 117.21) or section 102 of CERCLA (see 40 CFR 302.4).
+t) "Site Registration Application Form" means the form(s) designed by the Director for the purpose of making application for coverage under a GP.

+u) "Significant spills" includes, but is not limited to: releases of oil or hazardous substances in excess of reportable quantities under section 311 of the CWA (see 40 CFR $\S110.10$ and 40 CFR $\S117.21$) or section 102 of CERCLA (see 40 CFR $\S302.4$).

-"Stormwater" means stormwater runoff, snow melt runoff and surface runoff and drainage.
+v) "Stormwater" means stormwater runoff, snow melt runoff and surface runoff and drainage.